malgamves/100DaysOfCode/README.md

-# 100 Days Of Code - Log Change
+# 100 Days Of Code - Log for 100 Days of Code

 This is the #100DaysOfCode log.
 It will start August 1st, 2018 and end on November 9th, 2018.